trshant-sugoi/stackedit/drafts/2019-02-25-Compiler-I-AST.md

 end
 G-->O["Executable"]
 ```
+This post covers Lexical Analyser and Syntax analyser.

 Below diagram is based on [Vaidehi Joshi's](https://medium.com/basecs/leveling-up-ones-parsing-game-with-asts-d7a6fc2400ff) awesome post on ASTs:
 As she has, we will be using the same example for our input `" 5+(1*12) "`.
 This will form a  continuity if you decide to visit her blogpost.